-Often mistaken as a member of the owl family, the Tawny Frogmouth (Podargus strigoides) is in fact a member of the frogmouth family – a group of nocturnal birds named for their flattened hooked bills and large frog-like gape.
+Often mistaken as a member of the owl family, the tawny frogmouth (Podargus strigoides) is in fact a member of the frogmouth family – a group of nocturnal birds named for their flattened hooked bills and large frog-like gape.

 Appearance